DCWhiteSnake/CSV_Checksum/README.md

 # How To Use
-CSV_Checksum converts a csv file to CHIP-0007 compatable jsons, calcalutes the SHA-256 hash for each new json file, and then appends the hash value to the original csv.
+CSV_Checksum converts a csv file to CHIP-0007 compatible jsons, calcalutes the SHA-256 hash for each new json file, and then appends the hash value to the original csv.
 This is a .Net6 app.

 ## Requirement
 dotnet 6 runtime on Windows